mghlm/Bank/README.md

 I would like to be able to deposit money to my bank account

 As a bank customer
+So that I can have some fun
+I would like to be able to withdraw money from my bank account

+As a bank
+So that I don't lose money
+I won't let customers withdraw if their balance is 0

+As a bank customer
 So that I can keep track of my finances
 I would like to be able to print a bank statement